jerrywaller/jerrywaller.github.io/index.md

 	* Gathered metadata, often in multiple languages, in preparation for copy or original cataloging.
 	* In-house production of labels and cases to make media shelf-ready.

-## Duke University Press
-**Books Staff Specialist**

-October 2007-April 2008

-*Key Responsibilities:*
-* Assisted in the planning, coordination and administration of all Books customer service activities.
-* Assisted in planning methods to manage workloads.
-* Updated Oracle database.
-* Analyzed and refined workflow and processes.

 ## Pharmaceutical Product Development, Inc.
 **Associate Programmer Analyst**

-May 2006-September 2007

 *Primary Responsibilities:*
 * Performed complex, integrated computer programming and software development for clinical data applications, to include maintenance of existing systems and research/development for future enhancements.